TritonDataCenter/smartos-docs/docs/web-interface.md

 ## The `uiadm` command

 The `uiadm` command can be used to upgrade or uninstall the Web UI.
+It uses the following subcommands.

 <!-- markdownlint-disable line-length -->